sebastianbrzustowicz/Robot-tasker-API/README.md

 A websocket approach was implemented for fast, real-time data transmission between the customer and the vehicle.
 Websocket is implemented as multi-channel server-side application with STOMP approach.
 An example implementation of the publisher and subscriber can be found in the `WebSocket_manual_test` folder.
+One assumption made is that the vehicle should have its permanent vehicleId, which is similar to the MAC.
+The vehicleId should be registered for recognition and that is all.
 WebSocket endpoints for client (publisher) and vehicle (subscriber):

 | STOMP method | endpoint | description | request type | response type |